ra559/cis106/_labs/lab8.md

+## What will you submit:
+1. After placing every screenshot in your `lab8.md` file, convert the file to pdf
+2. Push everything to GitHub
+3. In Blackboard, submit the pdf file `lab8.pdf` and the URL of `lab8.md` in GitHub

 ## How I will grade you:
 * Question 1: 50 pts
 * Question 2: 50 pts
   * Each task is worth 5 points except task 9 that is worth 10.

 <hr>